aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 ## Code Signing

 Code signing for AWS Lambda helps to ensure that only trusted code runs in your Lambda functions.
+When enabled, AWS Lambda checks every code deployment and verifies that the code package is signed by a trusted source.
+For more information, see [Configuring code signing for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/configuration-codesigning.html).
-You can enable code signing for a function to config `CodeSigningConfig` with `SigningProfile`.
+The following code configures a function with code signing.

 ```typescript
 import * as signer from '@aws-cdk/aws-signer';